-Our response here attempts to analyses what Anwar’s problems in how he has dealt with the allegations against him is on the one hand; whilst also analysing what the two lawyers Tommy Thomas and Ambiga Srinivasan (lawyer and former president of the Malaysian Bar) had to say about the matter in an article which appeared in the Nutgraph on 5 July 2009.
+Our response here attempts to analyses what Anwar’s problems are in how he has dealt with the allegations against him is on the one hand; whilst also analysing what lawyers Tommy Thomas and Ambiga Srinivasan (lawyer and former president of the Malaysian Bar) have to say about the matter the Nutgraph article dated 5 July 2009.
 The Thomas Srinivasan article appeared in the Nutgraph prior to the trial of Anwar on charges of sodomy.

 Anwar Ibrahim’s biggest problem lies with his disregard for the law and legal procedure in his native Malaysia.
-He raises his ire against the courts and the law whenever he has faced allegations against him instead of focusing on preparing a proper defence.
+He raises his ire against the courts and the law whenever he is faced allegations of impropriety instead of focusing on a proper defence.

 The allegations against Anwar today are amongst other things are, that he raped (our words) a former political aide another male.
 Anwar a long serving parliamentarian in Malaysia appears to believe that he is above the law (our view), indirectly denies his bisexuality (inspite of being outed by lawyer and political ally in the opposition Karpal Singh).
-Further Anwar has a tendency to hurl insults at the courts and judges in the process on public forums.
+Further Anwar has a tendency to hurl insults at the courts and judges in the process of defending himself on public forums outside the courts.

-On several previous occasions Anwar has demonstrated his utter contempt and disregard for the law with his politically motivated attacks against individuals like the former Chief Justice of Malaysia in a press conference.
+On several previous occasions Anwar has demonstrated his utter contempt and disregard for the law with his politically motivated attacks against individuals like the former Chief Justice of Malaysia in public press conferences.

 In 2009 Anwar publicly attacked the former Chief Justice of Malaysia by producing (at a press conference he called for the purpose) an inadmissible and speculative document of suspect origin and provenance (“Lingham Tapes”) which no competent court would have admitted into evidence against the former chief justice.
 The circumstances surrounding the allegations of improper conduct against the former chief justice is a case underpinned by the apocryphal tapes purportedly implicating the former chief justice of Malaysia in corruption.

-And regardless of how despised in some circles some individuals (including those within the judiciary) may be, they like everyone else are entitled to due process of the law, not the assaults and insults that politicians like Anwar inflict on them in attempts at gaining political mileage.
+And regardless of how despised in some circles some individuals, including the judiciary, may be they like everyone else are entitled to due process of the law, not the assaults and insults that politicians like Anwar inflict upon them in attempts at gaining political personal mileage.